I’ve been living mostly ‘unplugged’ these days and I love it, even if my Inbox for email is turning into a virtual mountain.

 Rainwater for my soul… could anything be more lovely than that?

-Certainly I appreciated her call and dear words, the timeliness of which seemed seemed serendipitous given my own recent musings about vulnerability.
-Beyond sharing my electromagnetic woes here in the journal, the David Whyte quote set me ruminating, and I have been wading through the edits of my latest manuscript — in itself an exercise in speaking the deep truth and exposing the heart, both its songs and tears.
+Certainly I appreciated her call and dear words, the timeliness of which seemed serendipitous given my own recent musings about vulnerability.
+Beyond sharing my electromagnetic hypersensitivity (EHS) woes here in the Journal, the David Whyte quote set me ruminating, and I have been wading through the edits of my latest manuscript — in itself an exercise in speaking the deep truth and exposing the heart, both its songs and tears.

 How do we fully inhabit our vulnerability, especially when the bulk of messages in our society tell us not to be undefended and exposed, particularly as men.
 Indeed, if we begin to pay attention, we notice that the underlying directives are almost always those of fear, telling us how to be ‘safe’.